No. 217 Squadron RAF: Operations Jinx and Zipper

 The strike crews were told on 2 May 1945, the day before the planned assault, what the real target was.
 They were to attack three battleships, an aircraft carrier and several destroyers, protected by fighters from three airfields.
 This was clearly a dangerous, if not suicidal, mission.
 Aircraft would be lost on the 1,700 mile outbound journey to the staging post, or would be spotted flying over Sumatra and finally, if they survived the attack, the planes would run out of fuel and have to be abandoned on Phuket Island.
 However, on 3 May, the crews were told that Operation Jinx had been postponed, in favour of Operation Zipper, supporting the invasion of the Malayan mainland at Mountbatten's directive.
 Conditions had changed: there were not enough targets in Singapore harbour to be worth the sacrifice of the squadron.

 On 22 June 1945, some air and ground crews were relocated to RAF Gannavaram on the Indian east coast in preparation for Operation Zipper.
 All other operations were suspended in the meantime, and Operation Jinx was rescheduled for September 1945.
 However, the atomic bomb was dropped on Hiroshima on 6 August 1945 and Japan surrendered soon afterwards on 14 August 1945.
 The aircraft of No. 217 Squadron never went to the Cocos Islands.
 No. 217 Squadron was officially disbanded on 30 September 1945.

 Post-War Years

 From 15 February 1949 the squadron number was kept active by being linked to No. 210 Squadron RAF, but this ceased on 13 January 1952.
 No. 217 Squadron re-formed officially the following day on 14 January 1952 as a Maritime Reconnaissance Squadron at their old base RAF St Eval.
-They received two Lockheed Neptune MR.1s for trials (Maritime Reconnaissance, Mark 1 was the British designation for the Lockheed Neptune PV-5).
+Commanded by Wing Commander Mick Ensor, the squadron received two Lockheed Neptune MR.1s for trials (Maritime Reconnaissance, Mark 1 was the British designation for the Lockheed Neptune PV-5).
 On 7 April 1952, the squadron moved its base of operations to RAF Kinloss and was fully equipped with Neptune MR.1s by July 1952.
 They conducted maritime reconnaissance for five years.
 The squadron disbanded again on 31 March 1957.